Need to know

 Retailers offering Afterpay may see an increase in sales, which is good news for them, but the flipside for the shopper is the danger of overspending, overcommitment and spiralling debt.

 Afterpay acts as an intermediary platform between retailers and customers.
-Afterpay lends to the retailer, and the customer pays back Afterpay.
+Afterpay pays the retailer upfront for the goods – and then the customer pays back Afterpay.

 While you may get the instant gratification of your purchase, you'll need to commit to making four fortnightly payments over eight weeks.
 These payments are of equal value for each order and are interest-free.